kobinabrandon/kobinabrandon/README.md

 ### Who am I?
 I'm a Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.

-After studying Mathematics for much of my early adult life, I decided to pursue more practical pursuits.
-Like many who share my background, this led me to take an interest in machine learning and data science.
-However, I soon learned that to achieve excellence in this field, it is not sufficient to simply use Jupyter notebooks to train models on static datasets.
-I resolved therefore to develop the skills of a bonafide software engineer, and apply myself to the creation of complete end-to-end ML systems (preferably trained on living datasets) that solve problems I care about.
+After studying Mathematics for much of my early adult life, and like many who share my background, I took an interest in machine learning and data science.
+Now I build complete end-to-end ML systems (preferably trained on living datasets) that solve problems I care about.

 ### Other Interests
 - Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.